loiccattani/kaplay-loquace/README.md

 - In your main.js, import and use Loquace as described in [Usage](#usage)
 - In other modules, import loquace with `import * as loquace from "/src/loquace.js";`

-It's even possible to do both with `import loquacePlugin, * as loquace from "/src/loquace.js";`, in the eventuality of a small single-file project should KAPLAY global be disabled.

 ## Roadmap